What is Keyhole Surgery?

 Pain after Keyhole Surgery

-In practice you can get quite a lot of pain after a laparoscopic inguinal hernia repair, because the pain does not come from the skin cut anyway.
+In practice and depending upon how it is performed, you can get quite a lot of pain after a laparoscopic inguinal hernia repair, because the pain does not come from the skin cut anyway.
 The pain is more likely to be related to the fact that the deep tissues have been cut and pulled, and staples may have been used to fix the mesh.

 Disadvantages of Keyhole Hernia Surgery

 - It is technically demanding for the surgeon.
 What that really means is that its difficult to learn and difficult to do well.
-You have to practice a lot and do a lot to get good at it.
+He has to practice a great deal and perform a large number to become really good at it.

 - Due to the nature of operating by using a 2D video image of the site rather than proper 3D visualisation there is the risk of major organ damage (blood vessel, bowel and bladder).